Municipal & Utility Debt Collection Agency in Missouri

 We provide utility and municipal debt recovery services founded on rigorous compliance and professionalism.
 Our methodology ensures that every stage of the collection process is fully transparent, lawful, and aligned with Missouri state standards.

-The legal timeframe for a creditor (or a collector like MSB) to file a lawsuit to collect a debt is governed by Missouri’s Statute of Limitations.
-This time frame depends on the type of debt: five years for verbal or unwritten contracts (like many open accounts), and ten years for written contracts.
-While the debt itself does not disappear after this period, the creditor loses the ability to successfully sue the customer in court to enforce payment.
+The legal time frame for a creditor or agency like MSB to file a lawsuit to collect a debt is governed by Missouri's Statute of Limitations.
+This period is five years for verbal or unwritten contracts (like many open accounts), and ten years for written contracts.
+While collection efforts may continue, the creditor loses the ability to successfully sue the customer in court after this period.

 Yes.
 Unpaid municipal fees, fines, and utility bills that are placed with a specialized agency like MSB are considered delinquent consumer debts.
 If the collection agency reports this activity to the major consumer credit bureaus, the debt can negatively affect the customer's credit score for up to seven years from the date of the first delinquency.